ZeroPivot/ZeroPivot/README.md

 I'm currently working on two server backends using Ruby/Sinatra/Puma, it is not currently open sourced.

+Also beginning work on building a 2d RPG set in my webcomic universe, in DragonRuby

 <!--
 **ZeroPivot/ZeroPivot** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.